-- Hostinger – best Linux hosting provider overall
+- Hostinger – best Linux server for web hosting provider overall

-- HostGator – affordable yet reliable Linux hosting
+- HostGator – affordable yet reliable Linux servers for web hosting

 - DreamHost – best WordPress-focused Linux hosting

-- GoDaddy – best Linux hosting provider for business
+- GoDaddy – best Linux server hosting provider for business

-Hostinger is the cheapest Linux hosting provider you can go for without forfeiting your website’s performance.
-Hostinger’s shared plans start at just $1.39/month.
+Hostinger is one of the best Linux hosting providers in 2023, due to its low prices and good performance that we've tested out ourselves.
+Hostinger’s shared plans start at just $2.51/month.
 If you look around the market, you’ll notice that you rarely find such prices.
 And if you do, performance is questionable at best.
 That leads me to the second feature Hostinger is best known for – its reliable performance.